Updated June 2, 2026

 AI answer engines operate through two distinct mechanisms with very different indexing timelines.
 The first is pre-training — the process by which AI models learn from large corpora of text during their initial development.
 Content that enters a model's pre-training data is deeply embedded in the model's knowledge, but the timeline is measured in months to years, not hours, since it depends on training cycles.

 The second mechanism is live retrieval augmented generation (RAG), which is how Perplexity, ChatGPT search, and Gemini's real-time mode actually answer current-events queries.
 These systems actively fetch and parse fresh content from high-authority sources at the moment of the query.
-For content published on Tier 1 outlets — Forbes, Fortune, Fast Company — Phantom IQ has tracked appearances in live retrieval answers within 58 minutes of the article going live.
-This is the mechanism that enables genuinely fast AI citation, and it rewards publication venue above all other factors.
+For content published on major, well-established outlets, appearances in live retrieval answers can happen within hours of the article going live — often as quickly as the underlying search indexes refresh.
+This is the mechanism that enables genuinely fast AI citation, and it tends to reward publication venue above most other factors.

 What Drives Fast AI Indexing?